aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

 fn.AddEventSource(eventSource)

 eventSourceId := eventSource.eventSourceMappingId
+eventSourceMappingArn := eventSource.eventSourceMappingArn
 ```

 The `eventSourceId` property contains the event source id.
+This will be a
+[token](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html) that will resolve to the final value at the time of
+deployment.

+The `eventSourceMappingArn` property contains the event source mapping ARN.
 This will be a
 [token](https://docs.aws.amazon.com/cdk/latest/guide/tokens.html) that will resolve to the final value at the time of
 deployment.